rubrikinc/terraform-provider-polaris/docs/resources/azure_archival_location.md

 ### Optional

-- `customer_managed_key` (Block List) Customer managed storage encryption.
+- `customer_managed_key` (Block Set) Customer managed storage encryption.
 Specify the regions and their respective encryption details.
 For other regions, data will be encrypted using platform managed keys. (see [below for nested schema](#nestedblock--customer_managed_key))
 - `redundancy` (String) Azure storage redundancy.
 Possible values are `GRS`, `GZRS`, `LRS`, `RA_GRS`, `RA_GZRS` and `ZRS`.
 Default value is `LRS`.
 - `storage_account_region` (String) Azure region to store the snapshots in.
 If not specified, the snapshots will be stored in the same region as the workload.
 - `storage_account_tags` (Map of String) Azure storage account tags.
 Each tag will be added to the storage account created by RSC.